 IP TAKE: Kavli is extremely selective about who receives funds, but those awarded enjoy tremendous freedom and often long-term support.
 All Kavli programs are elite and by invitation only.
-While Kavli himself passed in late 2013, the foundation shows no signs of slowing down.

-The other Kavli outlets for science research are a series of symposia and meetings (by invitation only) that gather thinkers from these same fields to share ideas and begin collaborations.
+The other Kavli outlets for science research are a series of symposia and meetings (by invitation only) that gather researchers from these same fields to share ideas and begin collaborations.
 Separately, there are seven Kavli Professorships established at six universities.
 The foundation was also one of the early supporters of the BRAIN initiative, a combined government-foundation-private-sector-funded initiative “focused on revolutionizing our understanding of the human brain.”

 While access to funding is clearly restricted, grantseekers can contact the foundation for more information about its programs here.